5. Measuring Vowel Quality

 - For this exercise you need to enable UNICODE processing in SPSS.
 If this is not already enabled, start a new copy of SPSS and choose Edit | Options | Language and select Unicode for Character encoding.

 - A corpus of F1 & F2 measurements of 11 English monophthongal vowels spoken by 44 speakers may be found in the file y:/EP/vowels-norm.csv.
 You will see columns corresponding to the speaker, vowel, F1 and F2, sex, first language, median F0, and speaker height.
 In addition the column F1H and F2H represent the formant frequency values scaled according to the speaker's height (as if all speakers were the same height).
-And the columns F1Z and F2Z represent the formant frequency values scaled according to the mean and standard deviation of F1 and F2 for the speaker, then mapped back onto the average F1 and F2 means and standard deviations for all speakers.
+The columns F1Z and F2Z represent the formant frequency values scaled according to the mean and standard deviation of F1 and F2 for the speaker, then mapped back onto the average F1 and F2 means and standard deviations for all speakers.

 - Load the vowels corpus into SPSS and explore the extent to which vowel formant frequencies vary with speaker height.
 For example you might plot a graph of F2 for /i:/ against height.
 You will need to select the /i:/ vowels first with Data | Select Cases.
 Compute a correlation coefficient using Analyze | Correlate | Bivariate for the F2 and Height variables, and interpret the result.